Bullet Journal Brain Dump To Clear Up Your Mind

 How To Brain Dump

-Ok, sounds awesome right?
-Wanna do one?
+Ok, sounds awesome, right?
+Do you want to do one?
 Of course, you do.

 Write EVERYTHING that’s on your mind, without exception.
 Friend’s upcoming birthday, groceries, a huge work project, that leaking pipe – everything goes.